preethi-r09/CodTech_task-1/README.md

-# CodTech Technologies - LOGO MOCKUP DESIGN
+# CodTech IT Solutions - LOGO MOCKUP DESIGN

 COMPANY : CODETECH IT SOLUTIONS